Recycle Rewards FAQs

 Where can I redeem my voucher?

-Vouchers can be redeemed for cash at the redemption partner listed on the voucher.
-Redemption partners vary at different machines, so you need to check your voucher to know where to redeem.
+Cash vouchers can be redeemed for cash at the retail partner listed on the voucher.
+Retail partners vary at different machines, so you need to check your voucher to know where to redeem.

 Do RVM vouchers expire?